A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: SUMMARY

-Large language models (LLMs) have become an essential tool for social science and humanities (SSH) researchers who work with text.
-One particularly valuable application is automating text annotation, a traditionally time-consuming step in preparing data for empirical analysis.
-Yet many SSH researchers face two challenges: getting started with LLMs and understanding how to address their limitations.
-Practically, the rapid pace of model development can make LLMs seem inaccessible or intimidating, while even experienced users may overlook how annotation errors can bias downstream statistical analyses (e.g., regression estimates and $p$-values), even when annotation accuracy appears high.
-This paper provides a comprehensive, step-by-step methodological guide for using LLMs for text annotation in SSH research, with clear Python and R code snippets.
-We cover (1) how LLMs work and what they can and cannot do; (2) how to identify an LLM-suitable research project and establish minimum data and computational requirements; (3) how to design prompts and run annotation tasks; (4) how to evaluate annotation quality and iteratively refine prompts without overfitting; (5) how to integrate LLM annotations into downstream statistical analyses while accounting for annotation error; and (6) how to manage cost, efficiency, and reproducibility when scaling up annotation.
-Throughout, we provide intuitive methodological reasoning, concrete examples, code snippets, and best-practice guidance to help researchers confidently and transparently incorporate LLM-based annotation into their scientific workflows.
+Large language models (LLMs) are increasingly used by researchers in the social sciences and humanities (SSH) for text analysis, particularly to automate text annotation.
+However, many researchers still face challenges in adopting LLMs, addressing their limitations, and producing reproducible workflows and results.
+For example, annotation errors can bias downstream statistical analyses even when apparent accuracy is high.
+This paper provides a step-by-step methodological guide to using LLMs for text annotation in SSH research, with practical Python and R examples.
+We explain how LLMs work, how to set up research projects, how to interact with (open-source) LLMs programmatically, how to design and evaluate prompts without overfitting, how to integrate LLM annotations into statistical analyses while accounting for annotation error, and how to manage cost, efficiency, and reproducibility at scale.
+Throughout, we emphasize intuitive methodological reasoning, concrete examples, and best practices to help researchers incorporate LLM-based annotation into reproducible scientific workflows.